cshtml5/CSHTML5.Demos.HtmlCanvasPerformance1/README.md

 # CSHTML5.Demos.HtmlCanvasPerformance1
 This demo shows the performance of the HtmlCanvas control.
 It requires C#/XAML for HTML5 (www.cshtml5.com).

-You can run demo by navigating to the following URL: http://www.cshtml5.com/samples/htmlcanvas1/index.html
+You can run the demo by navigating to the following URL: http://www.cshtml5.com/samples/htmlcanvas1/index.html

 More information can be found at: